appsody/stacks/incubator/node-red/README.md

 ## Templates

 This stack provides a single template - `simple`.
-It is the most minimal template to get started.
+It is a minimal template with a default flow file to get started with.
+However, the typical usage will be to take an existing Node-RED project and package it ready for deployment.

 ## Getting Started